Vyral/tandra-bowers/_posts/2021-05-17-avoid-these-upgrades-before-selling.md

 {% include excerpt.html %}

 If you’re a seller and looking to increase your home’s value, there are plenty of things you can do that will add to it.
-However, there are four specific upgrades that you should avoid because they won’t bring a good return on your investment:
+However, there are four specific upgrades that you should avoid because they won’t bring a good return on your investment (ROI):

 **1\.
 Remodeling the second or third stories of your home.** If you have a multi-level home, focus on improving the main floor level.
 If you focus on the upstairs, you won’t get the same return.